xonq/mycotools/mycotools/USAGE.md

 acc2locus.py -a athter2_3 -n -p 20000 | crap.py -q - <ARGS>
 ```

-Say you it appears like there is a gene cluster!
-Now, you want to run `clinker`,
-which takes genbanks `.gbk` as input.
 Create a file of query genes from the CRAP output, extract locus accessions for each gene,
 and output a genbank for each locus: